-Next year will see us increase and diversify our benefit to the people we support and their communities and increase our investment into the wellbeing of future generations in Wales.
-Specifically, we aim to deliver a Dimensions Cymru Community Connection project that focusses on volunteering, health and wellbeing, enterprise, social connection and the environment.
+We will continue to increase and diversify our benefit to the people we support and their communities and increase our investment into the wellbeing of future generations in Wales.
+Specifically, we aim to our Dimensions Cymru Community Connections project that focusses on volunteering, health and wellbeing, enterprise, social connection and the environment.